-- User experience during entry of look-up secrets. - Consider the prompts' complexities and sizes.
+- Usability considerations for typical usage include: - User experience during entry of look-up secrets. - Consider the prompts' complexities and sizes.
 The larger the subset of secrets a user is prompted to look up, the greater the usability implications.
 Both the cognitive workload and physical difficulty for entry should be taken into account when selecting the quantity and complexity of look-up secrets for authentication.